SSCPS/UntangleNotificationLogin/README.md

 Untanlge supplies only a Windows (VB) script to login a user transparently in the background (at login).
 This repo is for Mac OS as well as Chrome OS (chromebooks).
 It determines and sends an appropriate URL to an Untangle server.

 # Mac OS Notes
-There is a bit more "auto-magic" stuff then Untangle's Windows script.
-The IP to use for Untangle is assumed to be the gateway.
+There is a bit more "auto-magic" stuff then Untangle's Windows script:
+* The IP to use for Untangle is assumed to be the gateway.
 This can always be changed & hardcoded.
+* The secretKey should replace <replace me>.
+* Also, the script is expected to be a LaunchAgent script.
+The script and sample plist are in paths for their respective locations.

 # Chrome OS Notes
 First important piece is that there is an assumption users can already log into the Chromebook.
 Any related Google URLs will need to be unblocked; a separate rack for "Chromebook_Login" can be used.